GrantMeStrength/VisionProProgramming/README.md

 ## Gaze highlighting

-To apply a HoverEffectComponent to an entity in RealityKit, you should first ensure that your entity is prepared to use components effectively.
-In a practical example from the Apple Developer Forums, adding a hover effect to a default sphere in a visionOS Volume project involves setting the HoverEffectComponent directly on the entity after it's been identified within the scene.
-This is done by using the components.set method on the entity, as shown in a simple code snippet:
+To make an Entity change appearance when the user looks at it, use the HoverEffectComponent.
+Adding a hover effect to a default sphere in a visionOS Volume project involves setting the HoverEffectComponent directly on the entity after it's been identified within the scene.
+This is done by using the components.set method on the entity, as shown:

 ```
 if let sphere = scene.findEntity(named: "Sphere") {